Sebastian-Whitehead/IP_Miniprojekt/README.md

 - Sebastian Mikael Løwe Whitehead		swhite20@student.aau.dk		20204568

 This program takes a square 500x500 image of a 'King Dominos' attempts to provide the user with a valid score though the use of image processing.
 Hereby thresholding, template matching and object detection algorithms.
-For this program to best the following is highly suggested.
+For this program to preform best the following is highly suggested.

 Instructions:
 1. Place the assembled board onto a piece of paper and attempt to straighten the board as much as possible